edinburgh-napier/set09121/lectures/lecture17.md

 ---

+# Asset Pipeline During Development Vs Release

+* During **development**:
+	* Assets need to be frequently iterated on/edited
+	* Assets need to be in an artist-friendly form
+	* Heavy/slow compression hurts iteration times

+* At **release**:
+	* Assets are not modified anymore
+	* Assets need to be in optimal form for game execution
+	* Heavy compression is fine, as long as decompression does not hurt load times

+* Examples:
+	* texture/mesh/sound compression
+	* ... or conversion	to game-ready formats
+---

-# Asset Pipeline
+# Asset Pipeline Out There

-AAA studios do complicated things here.
+* AAA studios do complicated things here.

-But even UE4/Unity have complicated final "cooking" steps that you will want to do.
+* Even UE4/Unity have complicated final "cooking" steps.

-You may use different assets for release, or bundle them up into binary files. <!-- .element: class="fragment" -->

-Offline rendering at higher settings could take place. <!-- .element: class="fragment" -->

-This should all be automated - more on this later <!-- .element: class="fragment" -->
+* This should all be automated - more on this later

+* You probably do not need a custom asset pipeline

 ---